ASBESTOS FREQUENTLY ASKED QUESTIONS

 I FOUND ASBESTOS IN MY HOUSE.
 WHAT DO I DO?

 First, don't panic.
 Realize that asbestos only becomes a hazard when it becomes friable (easily crumbled) causing it to become airborn and inhaled into the lungs.
 While any level of asbestos exposure is considered hazardous, the major risks come from prolonged exposure over a number of years.
-If you have ACM's in your home, there are steps you can take to either remove (abatement), or cover up (encapsulate) the asbestos to remove the hazard that asbestos poses to your health.
+If you have ACM's in your home, there are steps you can take to either remove (abatement), or cover up (encapsulate) the asbestos to reduce the hazard that asbestos poses to your health.